 The University of East Anglia held its first literary festival in 1991.
 Writers at that first festival included Arthur Miller, P.D.
 James, Doris Lessing, Salman Rushdie, Ruth Rendell and many more.
 Since then we have been delighted to welcome an array of authors, poets, journalists, illustrators, scientists, economists and broadcasters.

 We host two festivals each year; one in the spring and the other in the autumn, and these are attended by over 6,000 people.
 All events are ticketed and open to the public.
-The Spring Literary Festival is hosted by the Centre for Creative and Performing Arts and the Autumn Literary Festival is hosted by the Arthur Miller Centre for American Studies.
+The Spring Literary Festival is hosted by the Centre for Creative and Performing Arts and the Autumn Literary Festival is hosted by the Arthur Miller Institute for American Studies.

 Proceeds from our literary festivals go towards supporting student scholarships, bursaries and activities at the University.
 If you would like offer your financial support, please visit our Supporting Us page.